 Contact us to schedule a meeting or if you have any questions.

 Next application deadline

-The deadline to apply for funding for the Fall 2023 semester has passed.
+The deadline to apply for funding for the winter 2024 semester has passed.

-Applications are now being accepted to begin studies anytime between January and August 2024.
-The application deadline is October 1, 2023.
+Applications are now being accepted to begin studies anytime between May to August 2024.
+The application deadline is February 1, 2024.

 About the program

-Advancing Futures is a transitional support program for current and former youth in government care aged 18 to 24.
-The program provides social and emotional supports and funding to eligible students while they pursue post-secondary studies.
+Advancing Futures is a transitional support program for young adults aged 18 to 24 who were formerly in government care.
+The program provides social and emotional supports and funding to eligible young adults while they pursue post-secondary studies.